Makerspace-Antwerpen/esp32-klankentapper/documentation/hardware.md

 Process

 1. Make place for both cable glands by opening up one of the openings at either side of the junction box. **Attention!** Make sure the openings are both across from eachother and on the small sides of the junction box.
-2. Plug the holes ate the bottom of the junction box with the included rubber stops.
+2. Plug the holes at the bottom of the junction box with the included rubber stops.

 ## Preperation of the base plate